WeJamUS/Tutoring/README.md

   - SmtpJS to email meeting links to students
   - Heroku to host website
   - Integrated Heroku Postgresql database to store all data

-The backend code is omitted since it contains sensitive information.